-Interested Offerors are required to submit full proposals (Volume I, initially and Volume 2, if requested) in order to receive consideration for award.
+Interested Offerors are required to submit full proposals (Volume I, initially and Volume 2, if requested) in order to receive consideration for a n award.
 Compliant proposals shall be received by the time and date specified in the BAA, General Information, item 7.2, Proposal Due Date for Initial Round of Selections, in order to be considered in the initial round.
 It is within IARPA's sole discretion whether to evaluate any proposals received after this date but prior to the BAA Closing Date set forth in General Information, item 7.3.
 Selection for award remains contingent on the technical and funding availability evaluation factors.
 Proposals received after the BAA Closing Date are deemed to be late and will not be evaluated.

-The Government intends to use Booz Allen Hamilton and Bluemont Technology & Research to provide expert advice, regarding portions of the proposals submitted to the Government and/or to provide logistical support in carrying out the evaluation process.
+The Government intends to use Booz Allen Hamilton, Bluemont Technology & Research, and Navstar Inc. to provide expert advice, regarding portions of the proposals submitted to the Government and/or to provide logistical support in carrying out the evaluation process.

-In addition to supporting evaluations, the following entities: TO BE DETERMINED (entity information will be updated via BAA amendment prior to the BAA closing date) will be supporting T&E activities for contracts awarded under this program and should also be considered as part of an Offeror's OCI disclosure.
+In addition to supporting evaluations, the following entities: Massachusetts Institute of Technology - Lincoln Laboratory, the Naval Research Laboratory, Los Alamos National Laboratory, and the Johns Hopkins University - Applied Physics Laboratory will be supporting T&E activities for contracts awarded under this program and should also be considered as part of an Offeror's OCI disclosure.